How to Build Trust with a New Client

 How to Communicate Effectively with Clients

-3. Exceed Expectations When Appropriate
+3. Exceed Expectations When You Can

-While we don’t advocate overselling yourself or promising your client results that you can’t deliver, going above and beyond from time-to-time is never a bad thing.
+While we don’t advocate overselling yourself or promising your client results that you can’t deliver, going above and beyond from time to time is never a bad thing.
 Clients love independents who deliver exceptional results, so surprising them in a good way can help boost your reputation.
 Be sure to set reasonable expectations throughout your project, but if you see an opportunity to deliver an important piece of work before a deadline or add value to part of a project, go for it.

 10 Ways Independent Consultants Can Wow Their Clients